ArpitaRaykar/Healthlifestyle-DataAnalysis/README.md

-# Healthlifestyle-DataAnalysis
+# Health Lifestyle Data Analysis

+## 📌 Overview
-This project analyzes health and lifestyle data to uncover patterns affecting well-being.
-Using Pandas and visualizations, it examines sleep, activity, and screen time.
-Insights show how balanced habits improve overall health and daily performance.
+This project analyzes health and lifestyle data to identify patterns affecting well-being and daily performance.

+## 🛠️ Tools & Technologies
+- Python
+- Pandas
+- Matplotlib / Seaborn
+- Google Colab

+## 📊 Analysis
+- Data cleaning and preprocessing
+- Exploratory Data Analysis (EDA)
+- Visualization of key factors like sleep, activity, and screen time

+## 📈 Key Insights
+- Better sleep improves health scores
+- Regular exercise boosts well-being
+- High screen time negatively affects sleep quality

+## 📁 Dataset
+- Included as CSV/Excel file in this repository

+## ▶️ How to Run
+1. Open the notebook in Google Colab
+2. Run all cells to see results

+## 📌 Conclusion
+Balanced lifestyle habits play a crucial role in improving overall health and productivity.